Bayesian Optimization with Safety Constraints: Safe and Automatic Parameter Tuning in Robotics: SAFEOPT-MC (Multiple Constraints)

 Similarly, an optimistic set of parameters that could potentially enlarge the safe set is

-The function~$e_n$ enumerates the number of parameters that could additionally be classified as safe if all safety functions obtained values equal to their upper confidence bound.
+The function~$e_n$ enumerates the number of parameters that could additionally be classified as safe if a safety function obtained a measurement equal to its upper confidence bound.
 Thus, the set~$G_n$ is an optimistic set of parameters that could potentially expand the safe set.

 We trade off between the two sets,~$M_n$ and~$G_n$, by selecting the most uncertain element across all performance and safety functions; that is, at each iteration~$n$ we select